dportik/dadi_pipeline/README.md

 > To explore alternative demographic models, we used the diffusion approximation method of dadi (Gutenkunst et al. 2009) to analyze joint site frequency spectra.
 We fit 15 demographic models using the demographic modeling workflow (dadi_pipeline) from Portik et al. (2017).

 The main motivation behind the creation of this workflow was to increase transparency and reproducibility in demographic modeling.
 In your publication you should report the key parameters of the optimization routine.
-The goal is to allow other researchers to plug your data into the dadi_pipeline workflow and be able to run the same analyses.
+The goal is to allow other researchers to plug your data into *dadi_pipeline* and run the same analyses.
 For example:

 > For all models, we performed consecutive rounds of optimizations following Portik et al. (2017).
 For each round, we ran multiple replicates and used parameter estimates from the best scoring replicate (highest log-likelihood) to seed searches in the following round.
 We used the default settings in dadi_pipeline for each round (replicates = 10, 20, 30, 40; maxiter = 3, 5, 10, 15; fold = 3, 2, 2, 1), and optimized parameters using the Nelder-Mead method (optimize_log_fmin).
 Across all analyses, we used the optimized parameter sets of each replicate to simulate the 3D-JSFS, and the multinomial approach was used to estimate the log-likelihood of the 3D-JSFS given the model.

 The above example explains all the parameters used to run the analyses.
 If you change any of the default options, you should report them here in your methods section.
+This can include changes to the number of rounds, replicates, maxiters, folds, or other optional features (such as supplying parameter values or changing the default parameter bounds).

 There are other features of *dadi_pipeline* that were developed for other publications.
 For example, several 2D and 3D models were published as part of Charles et al. (2018) and Barratt et al. (2018), and the goodness of fit tests were published as part of Barratt et al. (2018).
 Depending on what you include in your own analyses, you may also choose to cite these papers.
 For example: